RaspberryConnect/AutoHotspot-Installer/README.md

 Exit the script.

-/etc/network/interfaces file:
+# Note regarding `/etc/network/interfaces` file

-many older access points and network setup guides online add entries to the /etc/network/interfaces file.
+Many older access points and network setup guides online add entries to the `/etc/network/interfaces` file.
 This file is depreciated in Raspbian & PiOS.
 Any entry in this file is not compatible with these setups.
 This installer backup and remove any entries found in this file.
 They will be restored if the uninstall option is used.

 RaspberryConnect.com